Business Central and Power BI

 Getting ready to use Power BI

 There are a few tasks that must be done before you can start using Power BI with Business Central.
-Some of the tasks are typically only done by administrators or super users.
+The tasks will depend on your role in your organisation, and what you want to do with Power BI:

 See Related Training at Microsoft Learn